Data Pipeline

 # Execute node

-if sink.is_quarantine:
+if sink and sink.is_quarantine:

 df = node.quarantine_df